WITH ALL MY HEART

 although he doesn't like the fact that this is the closest I let a guy get.
 He's just so fucking emotional.

 I write from my heart.

-The one that always knew it ain't going to be easy, but he also knew he could never go wrong because a heart does not make mistakes.
+He always knew it wasn't going to be easy, but he also knew he could never go wrong because a heart does not make mistakes.

 He gathers experiences and feels them.
 With all his glory.
 With all his shame.
 With all he got.